Stars: (3.5 / 5) Watch it on Netflix

 Having the support cast, producers, and crew carry the interviews actually strengthens the stories, making them more accessible.

-And while the series does provide more factoids than your local pub’s best trivia night (who was originally supposed to play John McClane in Die Hard?
+And while The Movies That Made Us does provide more factoids than your local pub’s best trivia night (who was originally supposed to play John McClane in Die Hard?
 What was the original, less-memorable title for Ghostbusters?
 Which film’s producers were told to “burn the negative and collect the insurance” instead of doing a theatrical release?) it is so much more than a laundry list of fun facts.

 It’s the story of tenacity when everything seems to work against you.
 It’s the power of good storytelling that more than makes up for creaky special effects and meager budgets.
 It’s the business of filmmaking and how classic films are born when the stars align.